valueflows/valueflows/docs/introduction/flows.md

 (3) The action `deliver-service` can sometimes be an input to another process, at the same time as it is an output from a process.
 This is because services imply delivery as they are created.

-(4) These actions should update the resource's `currentLocation` if `atLocation` is provided on the event.
+(4) These actions should update the resource's `currentLocation` if `toLocation` is provided on the event.
+For `dropoff` it is the resource, for all others the to resource.

 ### Quantities and Times